Construction Technology - Electrical

 Power up Your Future with a Career as an Electrician!

 Student working on residential wiringInstall, maintain and repair electrical wiring, equipment and fixtures.
 This high-demand occupation awaits you.
-Collin College's program utilizes the National Center for Construction Education and Research (NCCER) curriculum and provides students with the opportunity to complete all four levels of the Electrical Certification.
+Collin College's program utilizes the National Center for Construction Education and Research (NCCER) curriculum.
+Students completing the electrical program will have the option to take the State of Texas Residential Wireman exam and will earn up to 414 on-the-job hours towards their State of Texas Journeyman's and Master's licensure requirements.

 What Do Electricians Do?